Installation Guide

 Click View to view your options.

-If you create a new replication group, then find that the task is stuck in pending because one of your nodes is down, do not use the Cancel Tasks option on the Dashboard's Pending Tasks table. not with a missing node
+If you create a new replication group, then find that the task is stuck in pending because one of your nodes is down, do not use the Cancel Tasks option on the Dashboard's Pending Tasks table.

 If, when all nodes are up and running, the replication group creation tasks are still not progressing, please contact the WANdisco support team for assistance.